 As you can notice the main difference between the 3 cards is the inconsistency in fields.
 In your property you can see the purchase price, in a for sale property you see the sale price, and in a property not for sale you don’t see any price.
 The first question is how much did that property cost?
 Don’t worry, there is a very simple formula to calculate that.
 Jump here to the formula, or read on to understand how we arrive at it.

 Every Upland property has a base yield of 17.28% per year.
+(Based on the information in the white paper, it was announced that around February 2022 this number will change to 14.7% and can be changed based on the status of the Upland economy).
 This means that if your property was minted for 100,000 UPX, after one year of owning it you will have earned 17,280 UPX.
 Divide that number by 12 and you get the monthly earnings of the property; in the case of our example, 1,440 UPX.
 The monthly earnings is always shown in the property card.
 Using the following formula you can always calculate the original mint price of a property.
 Note that there is a potential rounding error due to the fact that the monthly earnings is rounded to the hundreds.

 Original mint price = Monthly Earnings / 0.0144